With an eye on Russia, China and a horse, Pentagon chief visits Mongolia

 Esper’s visit to Mongolia, on his first international trip since being confirmed as defense secretary, highlights the importance the country is seen as playing in the region.

 This is the first visit to the country by a defense secretary since 2014, when Chuck Hagel spent about four hours there.
-Esper spent a night in the capital, Ulan Bator.
+Esper spent a night in Ulaanbaatar.

 Mongolia is eager for investment from the United States and other countries it considers “third neighbors” to help it reduce its economic dependence on China, through which most of its exports of cashmere and other goods move.